-The policy was currently being reviewed in terms of support required to manage processes and to be as sustainable as possible.
+The county council's policy position on Ordinary Watercourse Consenting and Enforcement was currently being reviewed in terms of support required to manage processes and to be as sustainable as possible.
 The revised policy would:

 - Reflect up-to-date language on riparian ownership; - Confirm the approach to 'unconsented activity'; - Reflect new by-laws to confirm local interpretation and procedures; - Highlight the potential for a culverting policy: creating new culverts to be option of last resort.